 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

+Water's lower density in its solid form is due to the way hydrogen bonds are oriented as it freezes: the water molecules are pushed farther apart compared to liquid water.
 With most other liquids, solidification when the temperature drops includes the lowering of kinetic energy between molecules, allowing them to pack even more tightly than in liquid form and giving the solid a greater density than the liquid.

 The low density of ice , an anomaly, causes it to float at the surface of liquid water, such as an iceberg or the ice cubes in a glass of water.
 In lakes and ponds, ice forms on the surface of the water creating an insulating barrier that protects the animals and plant life in the pond from freezing.
 Without this layer of insulating ice, plants and animals living in the pond would freeze in the solid block of ice and could not survive.
 The detrimental effect of freezing on living organisms is caused by the expansion of ice relative to liquid water.
 The ice crystals that form upon freezing rupture the delicate membranes essential for the function of living cells, irreversibly damaging them.
 Cells can only survive freezing if the water in them is temporarily replaced by another liquid like glycerol.